-- A small administration fee of $250 + GST applies and is non-refundable.
+- An administration fee of $250 + GST applies and is non-refundable.

 - You are not required to complete the application in one visit.
-Simply push submit and you will be sent a copy of your submission which you may return to and complete or alter if required.
+Simply save as you go and return to complete later if required.

 For assistance or to speak with one of our team,contact: email@example.com or phone 09 522 8219

 The Compact will be awarded to applicants that present evidence of the five essential elements of equal pay best practice, as listed below:

 Have you researched your equal pay situation?
 Has your audit been followed up with gender pay analysis?

 Is your leadership team on board and committed to tackling equal pay within your organisation?

 Have you articulated your ultimate goal?
 Can you explain the current situation in your organisation and what actions you are planning to undertake in the next 12 months to remedy inequities?

 What are you doing, or are committed to doing, to realise your vision?
 Do you have an action plan, policies or initiatives in place to support your equal pay journey?
 These could be gender neutral graduate programmes, flexible workplace policies or good maternity packages.
 Do you have a female talent pipeline and leadership targets?
 Do you assess pay rates for new hires doing the same job (males/ females)?
 Do you apply the same criteria when assessing performance of males/females doing the same job?

 Are you talking about equal pay within your organisation?
 Do you have the support and buy-in from managers and those who are in a position to help tackle equal pay?
 Have you developed, or are you in the process of developing, reporting templates for managers to track and monitor your equal pay progress?